-There are some who long to get out—young men looking for homes and old ones sick of all the uncertainty.
+There are some who long to get out—young men looking for homes and old ones sick of the uncertainty.
 But for Syracuse, the allure of the open road is irresistible.
 He’s considered a similar life for himself, but he has people he loves back home.
 One of them is named Lexi.
-Once he sent wildflowers home to her, picked on the road.
+Once, he sent wildflowers home to her, picked on the road.

 As for Mark aka Shoestring, he has liver cancer, and doctors can’t tell him how much time he has left.
 He might not know where the next stop is, but as the saying goes, not all who wander are lost: “I will try to live out the rest of my life the best I can.
 A lot of people… they just don’t try.”

 Wendover, Utah, 2015

 Chicago to Rocky Mount NC, 2014